Perfecting Your Car Control: Trail Braking and "Zero Steer"

 Racing drivers naturally blend the controls to smooth the transitions in corner entry and exit.
 They are balancing the race car without necessarily being consciously aware of it.

-By blending the controls, they combine lateral and longitudinal grip at the tyre contact patches, as per the traction (or friction) circle diagram, giving better overall grip at the limit.
+By blending the controls, they combine lateral and longitudinal grip at the tyre contact patches giving better overall grip at the limit.

 That said though, I think it is the insights around blending the controls and the resulting influence on the balance of the race, that should be foremost in our thinking.